 - Improperly sized parts

 No matter what the cause, tread separation resulting from the negligence of the manufacturer can be catastrophic if it causes an Alabama auto accident.
 At the Citrin Law Firm, our attorneys have experience representing all tire defect scenarios, including tire failure, tire defects, tread separation and tire blowouts.
-Contact our firm today by completing the Free Case Review form on this page if you believe that you may have cause to file a claim.
+Contact our firm today by completing the Free Case Review form if you believe that you may have cause to file a claim.

-Contact a Knowledgeable Tire Blowout Accident Lawyer Today
+Contact A Knowledgeable Tire Blowout Accident Lawyer Today

 At the Citrin Law Firm, we offer free legal consultations to Mobile accident victims.
 During your consultation, a member of our legal team will review the details of your claim and recommend the best course of action for you to pursue maximum compensation for your losses.